 They then spin in the air, playing musical instruments while wowing audiences with their areal display.
 If you can, this is without doubt the best time to visit Atlixco.

-Beer ice cream anyone?
+atlixco ice cream

 Outside the festival season, Atlixco is still a pleasant, almost stereotypical Mexican small town.
 Life here is considerably more relaxed than even Puebla, and an overnight stay can be a welcome respite.